asaadsaad/CS472-Final-Project-July-2024/README.md

 * The application provide ways to browse previous days (history) with two navigation buttons, one for the previous day, and another for the upcoming day.
 The upcoming day button will deactivate is the current posts are for today.
 * Any user can contribute and submit a diary post.
 * A diary post consists of a title, and body.
 * A diary posts can be voted-up or voted-down by users.
+* Users may up-vote or down-vote a post multiple times.
 * Display the daily diary posts sorted by vote in descending order.

 ## Frontend (React) Technical Requirements